How Do Interest-Only Loans Work? A Simple Guide For Smart Buyers

 If you can find (and qualify) for one, an interest-only loan can offer several financial advantages:

-First, having several years’ worth of lower monthly payments frees up your cash flow for investments, business ventures, big savings goals, home renovations, or anything else you choose.
+• Free up your cash flow.
+Having several years’ worth of lower monthly payments gives you leeway to use your cash for investments, business ventures, big savings goals, home renovations, or anything else you choose.

 There are indeed some potential downsides to be aware of with interest-only loans: